swarnaa615/swarnaa615/README.md

 ## Fun facts about me

-* I have a habit of obsessing over the tiniest details in my code.
+* I have a 200-hour Hatha Yoga teacher training certification, and I also create content around mental health and wellness.
-* I can lose track of time when I’m debugging (the best way to time travel, if you ask me).
+* I have a hobby of learning about cybersecurity as well, and have obtained Comptia Security+ certification.
-* I believe every problem has a solution; you just have to keep at it long enough to find it.
+* I once used complex SQL queries to analyze a 15% underutilization of crane capacity for a port logistics company

 ## Let’s connect
-I’d love to hear about what you’re working on or just chat about tech, learning, or anything else that’s interesting.
+I’m always open to discussing new data challenges, career opportunities, or connecting over our shared interests like Content Creation and Fitness.

 📫 **Email**: swarnaashree21@gmail.cmo
 💼 **LinkedIn**: https://www.linkedin.com/in/swarnaashree/